Neural Q-learning for solving PDEs: Introduction

-Q-learning (Watkins and Dayan \cite{watkins1992q}) is a well-known algorithm for computing the value function of the optimal policy in reinforcement learning.
-Deep Q-learning (DQN) (Mnih et al.\ \cite{mnih2013playing}), a neural-network-based Q-learning algorithm, has successfully learned to play Atari games (Mnih et al.\ \cite{mnih2015human}) and subsequently has become widely-used for many applications (Zhao, Xia, Tang and Yin \cite{zhao2019deep}).
+Q-learning (\cite{watkins1992q}) is a well-known algorithm for computing the value function of the optimal policy in reinforcement learning.
+Deep Q-learning (DQN) (\cite{mnih2013playing}), a neural-network-based Q-learning algorithm, has successfully learned to play Atari games (\cite{mnih2015human}) and subsequently has become widely-used for many applications (\cite{zhao2019deep}).
 The Q-learning algorithm updates its value function approximator following a biased gradient estimate computed from input data samples.
 We propose an algorithm which is similar to Q-learning in the sense that we update the parameters of a neural network via a biased gradient flow in continuous time.
 As far as the authors are aware, this is the first time that a Q-learning algorithm has been developed to solve PDEs directly.

-The universal approximation theorem (Cybenko \cite{cybenko1989approximation}) indicates that the family of single-layer neural networks are powerful function approximators.
+The universal approximation theorem (\cite{cybenko1989approximation}) indicates that the family of single-layer neural networks are powerful function approximators.
 However, the universal approximation theorem only states that there exists a neural network which can approximate continuous functions arbitrarily well; it does not suggest how to identify the parameters for such a neural network.
-When the number of units in our neural network becomes large, it is, however, possible to obtain asymptotic limits, for example the ``neural tangent kernel'' limit (Jacot, Gabriel and Hongler \cite{jacot2018neural}), which gives a variant of the law of large numbers for infinitely wide neural networks.
+When the number of units in our neural network becomes large, it is, however, possible to obtain asymptotic limits, for example the ``neural tangent kernel'' limit (\cite{jacot2018neural}), which gives a variant of the law of large numbers for infinitely wide neural networks.
 We will use this approach to study the performance of the biased gradient flow as a training algorithm, and show that the wide-network limit satisfies an infinite-dimensional ordinary differential equation (ODE).